Fitch Rates Krayinvestbank's Upcoming Bond Issue 'B+(EXP)'

 ratings.
 Downside pressure on KIB's Long-term foreign and local

-the KR and the bank, for example, as a result of changes in key
+bank, for example, as a result of changes in key senior regional

 Contacts: